 The Codex Climaci Rescriptus is an appropriate exemplar of the significance of the Green collection.
 Using a new technology developed by The Green Collection in collaboration with Oxford University, scholars have uncovered the earliest surviving New Testament written in Palestinian Aramaic – the language used in Jesus’ household – found on recycled parchment, under a later Syriac text, in this rare manuscript (video).
 The story of the 19th-century discovery of manuscripts at Saint Catherine’s monastery in the Sinai peninsula by two Scottish twins is told in a lively account which mentions this manuscript by Janet Soskice, Sisters at Sinai (NYT review; YouTube interview).

-The Green Collection is already supporting research in a large number of collaborating universities, and through the Green Scholars Initiative is even being opened for undergraduate research to serve the next generation of scholars of ancient texts.
-This vision for a research collection is tremendously exciting!
+The Green Collection is already supporting research in collaborating universities, and through the Green Scholars Initiative is even being opened for undergraduate research to serve the next generation of scholars of ancient texts.

 2. Passages Exhibit